olensmar/openapi-sidecar/README.md

 If you specify a path (and not a complete URL) for the OpenAPI definition it will be retrieved from the target service at the specified SERVICE_PORT.

-The following example taken from the included [deployment.yaml](k8s/deployment.yaml) is for the petstore3 service (which incidentally works with all the default values):
+The following example taken from the included [deployment.yaml](k8s/deployment.yaml) is for the petstore3 service:

 ```yaml
       containers: